HanssonMagnus/HanssonMagnus.github.io/_posts/2018-01-12-How-to-get-a-job-101.md

 - How can you help them / why should they hire you?
 - How they will help you / how they will help you develop.
+- What makes you excited (in a work situation)?
 - Any direct questions they want to know from the ad.

 Speak truth and do it with confidence.